kermitt2/biblio-glutton/Readme.md

 For building the database and index used by service, you will need these resources:

-* CrossRef metadata dump, available:
+* Crossref metadata dump, available:
   - strongly recommended: via the [Crossref Metadata APIs Plus](https://www.crossref.org/services/metadata-delivery/plus-service/) service for a current snapshot, or
-  - [public CrossRef dump](https://www.crossref.org/blog/new-public-data-file-120-million-metadata-records/) available with Academic Torrents (2021-01-07 for the latest version, no update in 2022 as far as we known),
+  - [public Crossref dump](https://www.crossref.org/blog/new-public-data-file-120-million-metadata-records/) available with Academic Torrents (2021-01-07 for the latest version, no update in 2022 as far as we known),
-  - Internet Archive, see https://github.com/greenelab/crossref and for instance the latest Internet Archive CrossRef [dump](https://archive.org/download/crossref_doi_dump_201909) (2019-09).
+  - Internet Archive, see https://github.com/greenelab/crossref and for instance the latest Internet Archive Crossref [dump](https://archive.org/download/crossref_doi_dump_201909) (2019-09).

 We recommend to use a Crossref Metadata Plus snapshot in order to have a version of the Crossref metadata without large coverage gap.
 With the `Crossref-Plus-API-Token`, the following command for instance will download the full snapshot for the indicated year/month: